oracle/graal/substratevm/Options.md

 * `--help-extra`: print help on non-standard options.
 * `--allow-incomplete-classpath`: allow the image build with an incomplete class path.
 Report type resolution errors at runtime when they are accessed the first time, instead of during the image build.
 * `--auto-fallback`: build a standalone image if possible.
+* `--enable-all-security-services`: add all security service classes to the generated image.
 * `--enable-http`: enable http support in a generated image.
 * `--enable-https`: enable https support in a generated image.
 * `--enable-url-protocols`: list comma-separated URL protocols to enable.